Dr Chinnapat Panwisawas

 BSc, PhD, CEng, FIMMM, FInstP, FIMechE

-The impact of the research in materials and manufacturing finds numerous applications in aerospace, automotive and biomedical sectors.
+The academic and industrial impact of Dr Chinnapat Panwisawas' research in materials and manufacturing finds numerous applications in aerospace, automotive and biomedical sectors.

 The integrated computational materials engineering – an emerging digital approach to improve design and manufacture – is the first application to metal 3D printing and it is highlighted in the website of 3D Printing Industry (3DPI), a global media company in this field.
 The work led to a successful EPSRC Early Career Fellowship EPSRC UKRI Innovation Fellowship EP/S000828/1 and EP/S000828/2: From Industry 3.0 to Industry 4.0: Additive Manufacturability, aligned well with the UK Industry Strategy 2017/18 in digital technology.
 One of our articles has a significanct impact and has a FCWI of 9.5.